Summary Statistics: the Essential Methods for Describing Data

 There are usually five judges, and the top score and the bottom score drop, and then average the other three scores to create the final score.
 We call this a TRIMMED MEAN.
 It is more resistant to outliers than the ordinary mean, and this prevents a single judge influencing the score to avoid favoring their respective team or country.

 Another type of mean is the WEIGHTED MEAN.
-Sometimes, the data that is collected does not provide an accurate representation of the groups that were measured, such as in a survey that may not accurately represent the user base of interest.
+Sometimes, the data collected does not provide an accurate representation of the measured groups, such as in a survey that may not accurately represent the user base of interest.
 To rectify this, we use the weighted mean, and give higher weight to the values of the groups that are underrepresented.

-Another example of using the weighted mean is if we are taking measurements and averages of data from sensors, and some of the sensors we know may not be accurate, then we give a lower weight to the measurements from the less accurate sensors.
+Another example is if we are taking measurements and averages of data from sensors, and some of the sensors we know may not be accurate, then we give a lower weight to the measurements from the less accurate sensors.

 To calculate the weighted mean, you multiply each value xi by the specified weight wi, and divide the sum by the sum of the weights.